Flower of Queen: Plot

 Lee Soo-jung is at the end of her rope when her boyfriend leaves her and their newborn baby due to financial problems.
 So Soo-jung gives up her daughter for adoption, then migrates to the United States in search of the American dream.
-There, she changes her name to Rena Jung and enrolls at culinary school.
+There, she changes her name to Rena Jung and enrolls at a culinary school.
 But success eludes her, forcing her to return to Korea twenty years later.
 Still beautiful and extremely ambitious, Rena becomes a celebrity chef who hosts her own cooking show.
 She has no qualms about forging her credentials, manipulating people, and stealing others ideas.
-Her ultimate goal is to enter a loveless marriage for wealth and fame, and her target is Park Min-joon, eldest son of the chairman of TNC Group.
+Her ultimate goal is to enter a loveless marriage for wealth and fame, and her target is Park Min-joon, the eldest son of the chairman of TNC Group.

-Park Min-joon lost his mother at a young age, and his father Park Tae-soo remarried, but his stepmother Ma Hee-ra drove a wedge between father and son with her scheming ways.
+Park Min-joon lost his mother at a young age, and his father Park Tae-soo remarried, but his stepmother Ma Hee-ra drove a wedge between the father and son with her scheming ways.
 Min-joon grows up to become a cynical, overly serious workaholic who has no interest in women and doesn't find them worth his time, but who hides a lonely soul craving for connection.
 Then one day, he meets Rena, who was hired to manage one of TNC Group's new restaurants.
 Min-joon becomes smitten with her and asks her to marry him.
 When he eventually finds out that Rena had orchestrated the whole ploy to seduce him so that she could someday take over TNC Group, he feels shocked and betrayed.
 But as Min-joon withdraws emotionally, Rena's feelings of love for him become real.